 Duration: 45 minutes

-Learn history about the harbor, see the beautiful Newport Beach skyline, California Sea Lions playing in the harbor, the world famous Queen Mary, large cargo and container ships from all over the world, and so much more!
+Learn history about the harbor, see the beautiful skyline, California Sea Lions playing in the harbor, the world famous Queen Mary, large cargo and container ships from all over the world, and so much more!
 The Narrated Harbor Tour is a fun way to take in all the harbor has to offer along with some breathtaking views.
-Harbor Breeze Newport Beach Whale Watching tours are led by experienced Captains and crew with over 30 years of experience in Newport Beach whale watching tours.
+Harbor Breeze tours are led by experienced Captains and crew with over 30 years of experience whale watching tours.
 Absolutely no hidden fees or fuel surcharges.

 Helpful Tips For

-At Harbor Breeze, we want to help you make the most of your whale watching Newport Beach trip.
+At Harbor Breeze, we want to help you make the most of your whale watching trip that can cover as far north as Santa Monica Bay and as far south as Newport Beach.
 While ensuring your safety, our knowledgeable captain and crew will guide you through an incredible excursion with the ultimate goal of helping you view a wide range of species you might not otherwise see on land.

-1. Be Mindful of the Season: Harbor Breeze whale watching Newport Beach trips take place year round, as there is always sea life out in and around the water during all months.
+1. Be Mindful of the Season: Harbor Breeze whale watching trips take place year round, as there is always sea life out in and around the water during all months.
 However, if there is a specific type of whale you’d like to see, it’s important to know their migratory patterns to increase your chances of spotting these incredible animals.
-For example, if you have your heart set on seeing the stunning blue whale, you should consider booking your Newport Beach whale watching cruise during the summer or fall months.
+For example, if you have your heart set on seeing the stunning blue whale, you should consider booking your whale watching cruise during the summer or fall months where our vessels can travel as far as Santa Monica or Newport Beach.
 Gray whales, on the other hand, peak during the winter and spring months.
 If you have questions about the best time to book your trip, feel free to give us a call.

-2. Keep your Camera Ready: Newport Beach whale sightings are unpredictable and can happen quickly.
+2. Keep your Camera Ready: Whale sightings are unpredictable and can happen quickly regardless of the waters you are in, whether Newport Beach or Santa Monica.
 If you hope to snap pictures of the marine life you see, keep your camera in hand and ready at all times.
 Don’t have the quickest reflexes?
 Many of our passengers find that the best way to fully appreciate the experience out on the water is to put down the lens and simply take in the sights with their own two eyes.